lakshbalani/Pops-Pills/README.md

 ```
 /api/create
 ```

-All the above endpoints are POST requests.
 The body of the request should be a JSON object with the following fields:

 ```
 {